Click on the Indicators below for More Information

 Time Series

-Average coastal employment within the Northeast between 2014 and 2019 was similar to historical levels, and an increasing trend is apparent over that same period.
+Average coastal employment within the Northeast between 2017 and 2021 was similar to historical levels, and an decreasing trend is apparent over that same period.

 Data Source: